Are You Getting Enough Sleep?

 According to the US Centers for Disease Control (CDC), one in three adults report getting inadequate nighttime sleep (meaning they feel tired and unrefreshed the next day).
 And according to the US National Heart, Lung, and Blood Institute, 40% of people have fallen asleep unintentionally during the day.
 As global sleep expert Matthew Walker notes, “the physical and mental impairments caused by one night of bad sleep dwarf those caused by an equivalent absence of food or exercise.”

 Studies are now showing strong links between insufficient and poor quality sleep and adverse health outcomes, from an inability to fight off everyday coughs and colds to an increased chance of dying of heart disease.
 Poor sleep also affects our ability to digest and metabolize food, which affects diabetes.
 Interestingly, new research is revealing the crucial role sleep plays in regulating our emotions, helping us focus at work, and managing our mental health.
-Poor sleep is both a cause and an outcome of mental health conditions such as anxiety disorder, major depression, and bipolar disorder.
+Poor sleep is both a cause and outcome of mental health conditions such as anxiety disorder, major depression, and bipolar disorder.

-How Sleep Affects Our Health?
+How Sleep Affects Our Health

 The modern world has drastically altered our relationship with sleep.
 We stay awake later, technology conspiring to stimulate our minds late into the night, and our schedules are tightly packed with never-ending to-do lists.
 The advent of artificial lighting and the ubiquitous presence of screens have disrupted our natural sleep patterns, leading to widespread sleep deprivation and its associated health issues.
 In effect, we’ve lengthened the day and shortened the night.